JDL05/PredictingVentureSuccess_ADA/README.md

 ## 📚 About the Project

-The objective of this project is to predict the success of startups in the core startup ecosystems of Germany.
-Therefore, we collected data from the startup-database [Crunchbase](https://www.crunchbase.com) and scraped social media data from LinkedIn and X/Twitter.
-To reach the projects objective, we applied a Machine Learning Pipeline and selected a row of models to predict the binary success variable.
-We selected from classical methods (Logistic Regression / Gradient Boosting / Light GBM / Neural Network), new emerging models like the Tabular Prior-data Fitted Network (TabPFN) and Large Language Models (distilBERT).
-The projects results are explained in a research paper and presented in a React-coded Dashboard.
+The goal of this project is to predict the success of startups in the core startup ecosystems of Germany.
+Therefore, we collected data from the startup database [Crunchbase] (https://www.crunchbase.com) and scraped social media data from LinkedIn and X/Twitter.
+To achieve the project goal, we applied a machine learning pipeline and selected a set of models to predict the binary success variable.
+We selected from classical methods (Logistic Regression / Gradient Boosting / Light GBM / Neural Network), new emerging models like Tabular Prior-data Fitted Network (TabPFN) and Large Language Models (distilBERT).
+The project results are explained in a research paper and presented in a React-coded dashboard.

 ---